react-boilerplate/react-boilerplate/docs/general/faq.md

 ## Where are Babel, Prettier and ESLint configured?

-Babel is configured inside package.json.
-ESLint and Prettier have their own config files in the root of the project.
+ESLint, Babel and Prettier all have their own config files in the root of the project.
+Same for Jest and stylelint.

 ## Where are the files coming from when I run `npm start`?